rolspace/www.rolandoramos.tech/_drafts/2017-06-02-sitecore-and-sql-server-linux.markdown

 > docker run --name ms-sql-linux -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=Password$1' -p 1433:1433 -v F:/database/sqlserverlinux:/var/opt/mssql -d microsoft/mssql-server-linux
 </pre>

 The options -e 'ACCEPT_EULA=Y' and -e 'SA_PASSWORD=Password$1' set up two environment flags that are required to start the container: accept the End User Agreement and create an SA account password.
 Using -p 1433:1433 publishes the container's 1433 port to the host's 1433 port.
 Finally, -v F:/database/sqlserverlinux:/var/opt/mssql will map the container's /var/opt/mssql folder to the host's location in the F drive.
-I need this to persist the Sitecore databases from my machine in the container.
+We need this to persist the Sitecore databases from my machine in the container.

-Now that the container was running, I connected to it using the SQL Server Management Studio.
+With the container running, I connected to it using the SQL Server Management Studio.

+[Add SSMS Image]

+The next step was to obtain the Sitecore DBs, in order to attach them to the SQL Server Linux container.
+At the time of this writing, the latest Sitecore XP version is 8.2 Update-3 (rev. 170417).
+By downloading the ZIP archive of the root folder, we could obtain the separate .mdf and .ldf files needed: https://dev.sitecore.net/~/media/203A8170D4664A41A8900E7AFEFC803F.ashx.

+I extracted the contents of the ZIP archive and copied the databases to the location mapped to the container.

+[Add folder location image]

+After that, it was just necessary to attach each DB file to the server running in the container.

+[Add db attach video/gif?]

+Once this was completed, I needed to install the Sitecore XP website on the host machine.
+Even though I already had the root folder contents from the ZIP archive, I preferred to use the Executable installer.
+I